Purposes of audit

 Audits are conducted by examining your accounting books, records and financial affairs to verify that income tax returns submitted are in compliance with tax laws.

 We will inform your business of the audit by letter, email or telephone call.
-IRAS will provide the details such as the timing of the audit, and the documents/books that IRAS will examine, and the Years of Assessment to be audited primarily.
+IRAS will provide the details such as the documents/books that IRAS will examine, and the Years of Assessment (YA) to be audited.
+IRAS has the discretion to extend our audit scope beyond those set out in the communication.

-IRAS officers usually starts the field visit with an initial interview to obtain the following background information:
+IRAS officers usually start the field visit with an initial interview to obtain the following background information:

 - Size and nature of your business;